Improved relative volume comparison for integral Ricci curvature and applications to volume entropy: Introduction

 This is essentially in \cite{Sv}, cf. \cite{Mi}, see \cite[Lemma 1.2]{CRXa} for a proof.

-We call a compact $n$-manifold $M$ almost non-negative in the integral sense if there is a sequence of metric $g_i$ on $M$, such that $\bar k_{g_i}(0, p)\op{diam}^2(M, g_i)\to 0$ as $i \rightarrow \infty$.
-Using Theorem 1.1 and \eqref{two entropies}, we have \begin{Cor} If a compact $n$-manifold $M$ is almost non-negative in integral sense, then the algebraic entropy of $\pi_1(M)$, $h(\pi_1(M))=0$. \end{Cor} In fact by \cite[Corollary 11.17]{BGT} and the relative volume comparison for integral Ricci curvature \cite{PW1}, we know that the fundamental groups of manifolds with almost non-negative in the integral sense are virtually nilpotent.
+We call a compact $n$-manifold $M$ almost non-negative Ricci curvature in the integral sense if there is a sequence of metric $g_i$ on $M$, such that $\bar k_{g_i}(0, p)\op{diam}^2(M, g_i)\to 0$ as $i \rightarrow \infty$.
+Using Theorem~\ref{main} and \eqref{two entropies}, we have \begin{Cor} If a compact $n$-manifold $M$ has almost non-negative Ricci curvature in integral sense, then the algebraic entropy of $\pi_1(M)$, $h(\pi_1(M))=0$. \end{Cor} \begin{Rem} {\rm (i)} In fact, by \cite[Corollary 11.17]{BGT} and (\ref{vol-double}), we know that the fundamental groups of manifolds with almost non-negative Ricci curvature in the integral sense are virtually nilpotent.